neo4j-contrib/spatial/README.md

 ## Neo4j Spatial Geoserver Plugin ##

 *IMPORTANT*: Examples in this readme were originally tested with GeoServer 2.1.1.
 However, regular testing of new releases of Neo4j Spatial against GeoServer is not done, and so we welcome feedback on which versions are known to work, and which ones do not, and perhaps some hints as to the errors or problems encountered.

 Each release of Neo4j Spatial builds against a specific version of GeoTools and should then be used in the version of GeoServer that corresponds to that.
-The list of releases below starting at Neo4j 2.0.8 were built with GeoTools 9.0 for GeoServer 2.3.2, but recent releases have been ported to GeoTools 14.4 for GeoServer 2.8.4.
+The list of releases below starting at Neo4j 2.0.8 were built with GeoTools 9.0 for GeoServer 2.3.2, but most release for Neo4j 3.x were ported to GeoTools 14.4 for GeoServer 2.8.4.

+For the port to Neo4j 4.0 we needed to upgrade GeoTools to 24.x to avoid bugs with older GeoTools in Java 11.
+This also required a complete re-write of the Neo4jDataStore and related classes.
+This has not been tested at all in any GeoTools enabled application, but could perhaps work with GeoServer 2.18.

 ### Building ###